rweckert/gMapping/README.md

 ![qFind Screenshot](https://github.com/rweckert/gMapping/blob/main/screenshot-gMapping.jpg)

 ### Setup:
+1. Please review "Common System Requirements" and "Critical System Requirements" sections below for basic and critical requirements to run this script successfully. <br/>
-1. Save the gMapping.sh file to a directory.
+2. Save the gMapping.sh file to a directory. <br/>
-2. Make the gMapping.sh script executable by running the following command in the same directory as the gMapping.sh file:<br/>
+3. Make the gMapping.sh script executable by running the following command in the same directory as the gMapping.sh file: <br/>
 _chmod +x gMapping.sh_

 ### Features: